This information is being provided as a resource and is intended for AIA purposes only. It should not be shared or otherwise distributed outside AIA.

 Webinar Recording: Core Service Governance

-Requirement 2: Comply with AIA’s policies on antitrust and sexual harassment.
-Adopt the institute’s Equity, Diversity, and Inclusion Statement.
+Requirement 3: Comply with AIA’s policies on antitrust and sexual harassment.

-Documentation: Describe how the component complies with and educates its leadership and members about the antitrust compliance and sexual harassment policies.
-Describe how the component upholds the institute’s Equity, Diversity, and Inclusion Statement.
+Documentation: Describe how the component complies with and educates its leadership and members about policies on 1) antitrust compliance and 2) avoidance of sexual harassment.

 AIA Antitrust Compliance Guidelines